 I read BA Law at Queens' College, The University of Cambridge, graduating in 2013.
 I then worked in private legal practice for four years, specialising in Wills, trusts and estate planning.
-I still teach trusts and inheritance tax modules for the Society of Will Writers' College of Will Writing.
+I taught trusts and inheritance tax modules for the Society of Will Writers' College of Will Writing.

-I joined the School of Law at the University of Leeds in 2017 to study MSc Security and Justice (graduation pending).
+I joined the School of Law at the University of Leeds in 2017 to study MSc Security and Justice, graduating in 2018.
 I am now studying for my PhD in the sociolegal and constitutional theory of violent protest, supervised by Dr Conor O'Reilly and Dr Jen Hendry.
-By virtue of being awarded a Teaching and Research Scholarship, I am a Graduate Teaching Assistant, delivering seminars in Foundations of Law, and Law and Society modules.
+By virtue of being awarded a Teaching and Research Scholarship, I am a Graduate Teaching Assistant, delivering seminars in Foundations of Law, Constitutional Law, and Law and Society modules.

 I also have research interests in security and justice, including security networks and surveillance.